wanderdust/newsletter/content/posts/024_preparing_for_aws_architect_certification/index.md

 I have about five years of on-and-off AWS experience, mostly with RDS, CloudFormation, Lambda, EC2 and a few other services.

 To prepare, I took the well-known course by **Stephane Maarek**.
 It’s long (about 27 hours) and covers a huge amount of content, touching almost every service that may appear on the exam.
-I discovered services I had never used before, and for others I filled in gaps.

 I studied for roughly a month, some days an hour or less, other days a few hours.